 Call CAPS at (510) 642-9494 and we will make you an appointment with one of our counselors.

-What is the process to get an appointment to see a psychiatrist?
+What is the process to get an appointment to see a CAPS psychiatrist?

-Students can be referred to see a CAPS psychiatrist after they have met in-person with a CAPS or Social Services counselor for an initial consultation.
+Students can be referred to see a CAPS psychiatrist after they have met with a CAPS or Social Services counselor for a counseling appointment.

 How long do you keep records?

 Records are destroyed seven years after the last visit.
 This process is done annually.

 Who are the therapists?
 Do you offer peer counseling?

 Our therapists are a multicultural, multi-disciplinary group of mental health professionals specifically trained to work with a university population.
 Our therapists include licensed professionals as well as Master’s and doctoral level trainees who are under the supervision of a licensed professional.
 To learn more about our CAPS staff, check out our CAPS meet the staff pages.